 To put it simple, it is all about staying close as much as possible.

 Babies need attachment to develop into normal healthy children.
-Heart breaking studies done in orphanages in war torn countries has shown the terrible effects of babies who have not had a significant adult to cuddle and make eye contact and connect with them.
+Heartbreaking studies done in orphanages in war-torn countries have shown the terrible effects on babies who have not had a significant adult to cuddle and make eye contact and connect with them.

 A Guide To Attachment Parenting And Babies

-When you think about it your little baby has been tucked up inside Mom’s tummy for nine months, listening to her heart beat, hearing her tummy gurgles, talking, Dad’s voice, music etc. Then out she pops which in itself can be a bit traumatic – and are suddenly expected to be perfectly happy on her own with just feeding and cuddling every few hours.
+When you think about it, your little baby has been tucked up inside Mom’s tummy for nine months, listening to her heartbeat, hearing her tummy gurgles, talking, Dad’s voice, music, etc. Then out she pops which in itself can be a bit traumatic – and is suddenly expected to be perfectly happy on her own with just feeding and cuddling every few hours.
 Wouldn’t you miss the safety and comfort?

 Many of the problems I see with young Moms and Dads, is often caused because they are not trusting in themselves and tuning into their baby.
-Well meaning parents and friends bombard new parents with advice and questions – the most common being, is your baby sleeping through the night yet?
+Well-meaning parents and friends bombard new parents with advice and questions – the most common being, is your baby sleeping through the night yet?
 Babies are not designed to sleep through the night!
 Their little tummies need topping up, they need cuddles and comfort to build a secure base to grow from.

 The first five years

-The first 5 years of a child’s life has more impact than any other stage.
-If you can gently tell well-meaning friends to keep their advice to themselves, and tune in to your little one, I guarantee you will have a happier more settled baby.
+The first 5 years of a child’s life have more impact than any other stage.
+If you can gently tell well-meaning friends to keep their advice to themselves and tune in to your little one, I guarantee you will have a happier more settled baby.
 Relaxing and learning to trust your own instincts is really important.

-Every family has to find what works for you, and for some parents it is too hard to do the 24 hour total body contact.
+Every family has to find what works for you, and for some parents, it is too hard to do the 24-hour total body contact.
 However, as a general guide, the younger the baby, the more close contact they need.
-Every baby is different and has different needs so being tuned in to your baby will make it easier all round.
+Every baby is different and has different needs so being tuned in to your baby will make it easier all around.